pinzonjulian/ux-for-lean-startups-notes/README.md

 # UX for Lean Startups
-Notes for Laura Klein's book on UX: UX for Lean Startups
+Notes for Laura Klein's book: UX for Lean Startups

 These are my takes on Laura Klein's book.
 This is meant to be a quick reference on key concepts but by no means a replacement for the book itself.
+It's an amazing book for:

+1. Designers
+2. Software engineers
+3. Product managers
+4. Anyone wanting to learn how to find their market and cater great products for them.

-By all means, go buy Laura's book here --> https://www.amazon.com/UX-Lean-Startups-Experience-Research/dp/1449334911/ref=sr_1_2?ie=UTF8&qid=1520170438&sr=8-2&keywords=ux+for+lean+startups
+Go buy Laura's book here --> https://www.amazon.com/UX-Lean-Startups-Experience-Research/dp/1449334911/ref=sr_1_2?ie=UTF8&qid=1520170438&sr=8-2&keywords=ux+for+lean+startups

+*P.S: I don't get anything if you buy from that link.
+It's a genuine recommendation*

 ## Index
 [Introduction](#introduction)